 BCBSVT has some large group clients that choose to provide acupuncture benefits to their employees and dependents.
 We will continue to support our clients who choose to provide voluntary additional acupuncture benefits to their members.
-Given the extremely limited evidence supporting the use of acupuncture and also evidence suggesting potential harm, BCBSVT does not recommend the provision of acupuncture services as a benefit.
+Given the extremely limited evidence supporting the use of acupuncture, BCBSVT does not recommend the provision of acupuncture services as a benefit.
 Developing and supporting an appropriate infrastructure to manage an acupuncture benefit would create undue administrative burden to providers and excessive costs to the health care system for a service with very limited proven benefit.

-I. Review of the evidence supporting acupuncture as a modality for treating and managing pain2
+I. Review of the evidence supporting acupuncture as a modality for treating and managing pain